 NCAIHP honors first American Indian to graduate from ATSU’s KCOMPosted: January 27, 2014

 William C. Blueskye was born on July 13, 1922 and was raised on the Cattaraugus Reserve, New York.
 His parents were Bertram and Harriet (Hattie) May (Halftown) Blueskye.
 He had one sister, Matilda (Tillie) John.
 Dr. Blueskye married Dorothy T. Schopp (Feb.
 12, 1923-Feb.
 10, 2001) of Kirksville, MO.
-They had one daughter, Karen L. Blueskye, who passed away on April 17, 2002.
+They had two daughters, Karen L. Blueskye, who passed away on April 17, 2002, and Heidi Blueskye Geizer, of Ohio.
+He had three grandchildren.
 Dr. Blueskye died on Jan.
 1, 2004 in Lakewood, Ohio.
 He and his wife are buried in the Ohio Western Reserve National Cemetery in Rittman, Ohio.

 The name Blueskye (sometimes written Bluesky) is a well-known name in Onöndowa’ga:’ (Seneca Indian) history.
 The first mentioned was a warrior from Buffalo Creek during the War of 1812.
 Dr. Blueskye’s grandfather, Albert, fought in World War I, and Dr. Blueskye also served as a Technician Third Grade during World War II.
 His great grandfather was likely the William Blueskye who translated the The Code of Handsome Lake, the Seneca Prophet by Edward Cornplanter in the early 20th century.
 His father Bertram was one of the Onöndowa’ga:’ with whom Arthur C. Parker chose to participate in the depression-era Indian Arts Project (IAP) at Cattaraugus, New York in 1935.
 Several of his silverwork pieces can be seen in the Rochester Museum & Science Center’s IAP collection.